benjycui/bisheng/docs/lazy-load.md

 })
 ```

-`nextProps` is the original props that tempalte will get, and we can convert lazy load function in `nextProps` to real Markdown data.
+`nextProps` is the original props that template will get, and we can convert lazy load function in `nextProps` to real Markdown data.
 Then, we return the Markdown data to notifiy `bisheng` to refresh the page with new props.

 ### collect(collector: async function) => (RouteComponent: React.Component) => React.Component